[main photo: courtesy Inpho/Kevin Barnes]

-Australian-born lock Ben Toolis arrived at Edinburgh Rugby in the summer of 2013 from Queensland Premier Grade side GPS Old Boys.
+Benjamin Martin Toolis arrived at Edinburgh Rugby in the summer of 2013 from Queensland Premier Grade side GPS Old Boys.

-The 23-year old represented Australia Youth (under-18) and Junior (under-20) at volleyball prior to his arrival in the Scottish capital, and also has an impressive rugby pedigree.
+Toolis represented Australia Youth (under-18) and Junior (under-20) at volleyball prior to his arrival in the Scottish capital, and also has an impressive rugby pedigree.

 Born in Brisbane, Ben represented the Australian National Academy in the 2013 IRB Pacific Nations Cup, and reached consecutive Premier Grade semi-finals in 2012 and 2013, an honour he shared with his twin brother, Alex.

 He scored his first try for the club in the home European Cup semi final win over Dragons, a chargedown off his arm which he then kicked ahead before touching down across the line.
-An outstanding perforance throughout that game earned him man of the match.
+An outstanding performance throughout that game earned him man of the match.

 He played competitively alongside his twin for the first time for the club when Alex came off the bench in the away win over Treviso in September 2015.
 The second row pairing were the first set of brothers since Tim and Sep Visser, in 2012, to play for the club in the same game at the same time and the first set of twins to do so in the professional era.
 In the January 2016 win over Agen, they were the first set of twins to start together in Scotland, for the home side, in the professional era.